TheMetaSetter/csc14120-parallel-programming/README.md

 # Intro
 Hi guys!
-I want to share the materials and my homework implementations during the "Parallel Programming" course during the final year of bachelor degree.
+I want to share the materials and my homework implementations during the _CSC14120-Parallel Programming_ course during the final year of bachelor degree.

 # Slides and sample implementations
 For slides and sample implementations of this course, please refer to the `Slides+CodeDemo` directory.